Gatleos/letterboxd-roulette/README.md

-### This is a Tampermonkey script!
+### This is a browser userscript!

-Tampermonkey is a browser extension for running user-defined scripts on webpages.
-Download it at https://www.tampermonkey.net/.
+To use it, install a userscript manager extension like [Tampermonkey](https://www.tampermonkey.net/).
+Once you have a manager, install this script by using [this link](https://raw.githubusercontent.com/Gatleos/letterboxd-roulette/main/main.user.js).

 <hr>